Here’s everything you need to know about our Lifestyle Select Options – key features, how they work, helpful links, guides and brochures.

 View our charges.

 We apply a fixed interest rate to each further advance.
-This is based on the further advance interest rate for your product, at the time you apply.
+This is based on the further advance interest rate for your product at the time you apply.
 This rate may be higher or lower than the interest rate applied to your initial advance.
 Please read your Offer Letter carefully to understand how interest will affect the size of your loan in the future.

 Fixed early repayment charges (ERCs)